rrDumpTruck/Obsidian.Vault/Player Character Info.md

 ---
 <span style="color:#ff0000">T. H. U. M. P. </span>||| @KrYpTiX Foundry PW: 423456789
-Wants to play Warforged created by @Nebulousmatt's Artificer character.

 Warforged monk, made of beer barrels.

+Short backstory due to a short(ish) life.
+More to come.

 ---
 <span style="color:#ff0000">SKREEP</span> ||| @RebelliousBear Foundry PW: (old)523456789 > Skreep
-(Kobold Rogue/Paladin) *a "non-serious character"*
+(Kobold Rogue/Paladin) *a "non-serious character"* THIEVES CANT IN CHAR.
+SHEET
 Has ties to the Family in Opportunity.

-The Family reached out after a job and gifted Skreep the following item:
+The Family reached out after a job and gifted Skreep the following item: (<span style="color:#ff0000">This will probably lead to a quest in the future</span>)
-*"An oversized pocketwatch sparkling silver with red accents.
+*"An oversized pocket-watch sparkling silver with red accents.
 Etched on the cover of the watch states "My life... for you Verona" With the Initials V. + E. underneath."*

 ---
 GOALS: XP values are Encounter Difficulty * 3 in XP value